The-Portal-Bot/Portal/README.md

 * Automatically generates voice channels.
 * Automatically updates the title of the channel in accordance to your regex guidlines.
 * Assignes and strips roles from users with a single reaction press.
+* Get the latest on the corona virus
+* Spotify / Announcement / URL channels that allow any server to create and maintain clean announcement channels without being verified.
 <br><br />
 ***